vvvv/The-Gray-Book/reference/language/namings.md

 **a-z A-Z 0-9 + - * / = ~ < >**

-Pads and pins should contain spaces to make them visually more pleasing and distinct to operations:
+Pads and pins should contain spaces to make them visually more pleasing and distinct from operations:
 <pre>
 Velocity
 Map Mode